awslabs/aws-encryption-sdk-specification/changes/2020-06-17_encrypt-max-plaintext-length-input/change.md

 ## Summary

-The Encrypt operation takes a plaintext as input that can either have a known length or an unknown length.
+The Encrypt operation interacts with plaintext that can either have a known length or an unknown length.
 If the input plaintext is a unknown-length plaintext, the Encrypt operation MUST also take an optional input that bounds the length of that input.